DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-18-adding-study-sites.md

 #### Review details about the study site

-Selecting a location name from the autocomplete and clicking continue takes the user to an edit form where they can review:
+Selecting a location name from the autocomplete and continuing takes the user to an edit form where they can review:

 - study site name
 - unique reference number (URN)